Flamingo Flower Anthurium

 Quick ID Hints:

-- Spadix and pink to reddish spathe are at right angles to eachother
+- Spadix and pink to reddish spathe are at right angles to each other

 - Leaves are leathery, with truncate to cordate base

-- Short stems develop as plant ages
+- Short stems develop as the plant ages.

 VIDEO Created by Laura Barth for "Houseplants, Succulents, and Cacti", a plant identification course offered in partnership with Longwood Gardens.